andreafallas/primo-icons/README.md

 ## Acknowledgements

-Thanks to Christian Robertson for the font Robot Slab, licensed under the Apache 2.0 License.
+Thanks to Christian Robertson for the font Roboto Slab, licensed under the Apache 2.0 License.

 ## License